Skip to main content

 Full name, date of birth, phone number, address, county, and ZIP code The office needs this to route you to the right region and program.

-Medicare, Medicaid, or insurance cards Useful for SHIP, home care, and medical transportation questions.
+Medicare, Medicaid, insurance, or Link card information Useful for SHIP, home care, medical transportation, and food questions.

-Monthly income and major expenses Some programs use income rules or sliding fees.
+Monthly income and major expenses Some programs use income rules, sliding fees, or donation requests.

-List of health limits or daily living tasks that are hard This helps with care coordination and Community Care Program screening.
+List of daily tasks that are hard This helps with Community Care Program screening and care coordination.

-Names of helpers, doctors, and current agencies The AAA may need to avoid duplicate referrals and find the right next office.
+Names of helpers, doctors, and current agencies The AAA may need to avoid duplicate referrals and find the right provider.

-Any shutoff notice, eviction notice, denial letter, or bill Proof helps staff judge urgency and refer you to the correct local program.
+Any shutoff notice, eviction notice, denial letter, or bill Proof helps staff judge urgency and refer you to the correct office.

 Phone scripts you can use